SequentMicrosystems/8serial-rpi/README.md

 sudo apt install raspi-config
 ```

-Make sure you have all tools you need:
+Make sure you have all the tools you need:
 ```bash
 sudo apt update
 sudo apt-get install git build-essential
 ```

 ## Usage

 ### Kernel visible Serial ports and CAN

-The card emulates 3 x SC16IS752 chips, each with two UART ports and contains one MCP2515 CAN chip.
+The card emulates 3 x SC16IS752 chips, each with two UART ports, and contains one MCP2515 CAN chip.

 Setup:
-Edit the ```/boot/config.txt``` or ```/boot/firmware/config.txt``` for the new Raspbians, adding the folowing lines depending on the card ID
+Edit the ```/boot/config.txt``` or ```/boot/firmware/config.txt``` for the new Raspbians, adding the following lines depending on the card ID
  - ID = 0:
   ```bash
   #UART ports enable